Blog

 Heavy hitters in conversation intelligence

-Platforms like Gong and Claap have become the new standard.
-They record, transcribe, and analyze every client interaction.
-This is your true source of insight for understanding what actually happens during calls.
-It is not just data, it is reality.
-The real power is in coaching.
-Managers can dissect calls, share winning plays, and train teams at scale.
-You stop guessing why a deal failed and start knowing.
-The downside is the extra platform to manage, requiring reps to open another tab.
+Platforms like Gong and Claap have become a new standard.
+They record, transcribe, and analyze every client interaction, which is a true source of insight into what actually happens during calls.
+The real power is in coaching: managers can review calls, share winning plays, and train teams at scale, so you stop guessing why a deal failed and start knowing.
+The downside is the extra platform to manage, which requires reps to open another tab.

 All-in-one analytics inside your CRM

-Platforms like Salesforce and HubSpot now include robust analytics features.
-The advantage is clear: everything lives in one place.
-You get native reporting without leaving your dashboard.
-These solutions work well for pipeline reporting and basic forecasting.
-They rely on the data already in your CRM.
-The problem remains that if reps forget to log details, the charts are misleading.
+Platforms like Salesforce and HubSpot now include robust analytics features, and the advantage is clear: everything lives in one place, with native reporting you do not have to leave your dashboard for.
+These solutions work well for pipeline reporting and basic forecasting, but they rely on the data already in your CRM, so if reps forget to log details, the charts mislead.
 Bad input still equals bad output, no matter the brand.

-A new category of tools is emerging that enhances rather than replaces your CRM.
-They plug directly into your stack to make it smarter and more reliable.
-The goal is simple: automate data capture from conversations and inject it clean and structured into the right CRM fields.
-Reps no longer have to copy and paste manually.
-This approach targets the root problem, focusing entirely on data reliability.
+A newer category enhances rather than replaces your CRM.
+These tools plug into your stack to make it smarter and more reliable, automating data capture from conversations and injecting it, clean and structured, into the right CRM fields, so reps no longer copy and paste manually.
+This approach targets the root problem: data reliability.
+It is the category Praiz belongs to, and we cover it in detail in the next section.

 Conversation intelligence tools that capture the customer voice